openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 2. A new user operation that was created for some specific model topology by the author of the model, using framework extension capabilities.

 Importing models with such operations requires additional steps.
-This guide illustrates the workflow for running inference on models featuring custom operations, that allow plugging in your own implementation for them.
+This guide illustrates the workflow for running inference on models featuring custom operations.
+This allows plugging in your own implementation for them.
 OpenVINO Extensibility API enables adding support for those custom operations and using one implementation for Model Optimizer and OpenVINO Runtime.

 Defining a new custom operation basically consists of two parts: